sachajw/devops-adventure/01_setup.md

-# Fine Dining with Ortelius
+# Fine dining with Ortelius

 ## Canapes